Top

-When searching for our next winter escape, we had a clear checklist in mind: a comfortable time difference for working European hours, consistent surf, enough infrastructure to support remote work, wild nature, and a laid-back vibe without overwhelming crowds of tourists.
-Sri Lanka ticked every box and offered so much more during our stay in Ahangama in 2024.
+When searching for our first winter escape as digital nomads to Asia, we had a clear checklist in mind: a comfortable time difference for working European hours, consistent surf, enough infrastructure to support remote work, wild nature, and a laid-back vibe without overwhelming crowds of tourists.
+While it felt very tempting to go to Bali, we decided against it because of how mainstream this island became and decided to go to Sri Lanka for 3 months.
+Was this a good decision?

-If you’re considering visiting this amazing island and working remotely from there, and you are looking for tips for digital nomads in Sri Lanka, this comprehensive guide has everything you need to know.
-From navigating safety, visa requirements, and the political situation to understanding costs, finding accommodation, and dealing with power cuts, internet connectivity, and coworking spaces – we’ve covered it all.
-Get ready to plan your next remote work adventure as a digital nomad in Sri Lanka.
+If you’re planning to work remotely from this amazing island, and you are looking for tips for digital nomads in Sri Lanka, this comprehensive guide has everything you need to know.
+From navigating safety, visa requirements, and the political situation to understanding costs, finding accommodation, and dealing with power cuts, internet connection, and coworking spaces – I covered it all.
+Ready to plan your next digital nomad adventure?

 1. Visa for digital nomads in Sri Lanka